 - Combination/hybrid resume

-Are you unsure of what’s most ideal for you?
+Are you unsure of what might be best for you?

-The reverse chronological resume format is most ideal as it lists out your most recent work experience or job titles.
-From there, you work your way backwards.
-If you have less than 5 years of work experience, I recommend sticking to listing out your work experience in reverse chronological order.
+For most candidates, the reverse chronological resume format is most ideal because it lists your most recent work experience or job titles first.
+From there, you work your way backward.

 List out the relevant job titles